Argyll_Printer_Profiler Scripts — User Guide

 Author: Knut Larsson

-Argyll_Printer_Profiler.command is an interactive Bash script that automates a complete ArgyllCMS printer profiling workflow on macOS, from target generation to ICC installation.
+Argyll_Printer_Profiler is available in two versions: a Bash script (Argyll_Printer_Profiler.command) and a Python script (Argyll_Printer_Profiler.py).
+Both automate a complete ArgyllCMS printer profiling workflow on supported platforms, from target generation to ICC installation.

 📑 Table of Contents